TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ![New load function](NewLoadFunction.png)

-In the load dialog, the **Transaction time** field is automatically filled with the last loaded timestamp.
+In the load dialog, the **Transaction time** field is automatically populated with the last loaded timestamp.
 However, you can change this value if needed.
-A common scenario for changing this timestamp is when you need to reload data from a specific period.
+A typical scenario for changing this timestamp is when you need to reload data from a specific period.

 ### Handling Repeated Errors

-Each time the system tries and fails to process a message, it increases the **Processing attempts** counter for that message.
+Each time the system attempts to process a message but encounters a failure, the **Processing attempts** counter for that message increases.

 ![Processing attempts](ProcessingAttempts.png)

-When running the **Process incoming messages** batch job, you can set a filter on this field to limit how many times the system tries to process messages with errors.
+When running the **Process incoming messages** batch job, you can set a filter on this field to limit the number of times the system tries to process messages with errors.

 ![Process messages dialog](ProcessMessageDialog.png)

-This approach helps prevent the system from repeatedly trying to process messages that no one is addressing, which could slow down overall performance.
+This approach helps prevent the system from repeatedly trying to process error messages that no one is addressing, which could slow down overall performance.
 A good practice is to set this filter to allow several processing attempts.
-This way, temporary issues—such as a missing customer record—can resolve automatically once the required data becomes available.
+This way, temporary issues, such as a missing customer record, can be resolved automatically once the required data becomes available.

 ### Canceling Messages